This plugins shares many configuration options with two similar plugins:

 Use the publisher (Send build artifacts over SSH in Post-build Actions) to publish build artifacts from succesful builds

-From the Jenkins home page, click "Manage Jenkins" and then click on "Configure System"
+From the Jenkins home page, click "Manage Jenkins" and then click on "Configure System" and find the SSH section.
+It allows you to configure hosts that are later available in your builds.

 This configures the default key that will be used by all of the SSH configurations.